 - Hidden Sugars and Sodium: Dipping sauces can add extra sugar and sodium.

+Are Egg Rolls Healthy for Weight Loss?
 Comparing Egg Rolls to Other Options

 When deciding whether to include egg rolls in a weight-loss diet, it helps to compare them to similar foods: